 Where are my Microsoft Teams recording stored?

-Meeting recordings will now be stored in OneDrive for Business and Teams, both of which use SharePoint Online behind the scenes.
+Meeting recordings will now be stored in OneDrive and Teams, both of which use SharePoint Online behind the scenes.

-If you record a normal, scheduled Teams meeting, that recording will be saved to a Recordings folder in your OneDrive for Business.
+If you record a normal, scheduled Teams meeting, that recording will be saved to a Recordings folder in your OneDrive.
 All other meeting participants are granted read access to that file.
 You can manage this file like other content in OneDrive.

 If you record a channel-based meeting, such as a meeting in a class team, that recording will be saved to the team channel’s Files tab in a Recordings folder.
 All the members of the team will have access to the meeting recording.

-If you accidentally delete a meeting recording file, you can restore it from the Recycle Bin.
+If you accidentally delete a meeting recording file, you can restore it from the OneDrive Recycle Bin.

-What will happen to my MS Teams videos from last year?
+What will happen to my MS Teams videos from before August 2021?

 You will still be able to access videos that were recorded in teams prior to August 14th 2021 in MS Stream Classic.
-In the coming months, Microsoft plans to provide a migration tool which will allow us to move content from that service to the new Stream on OneDrive and SharePoint
+It’s also possible your recordings were migrated to the new version of Stream (on SharePoint).

 How do I record Teams meetings now?